lyon-fnal/docker/README.md

 sudo chown gm2 <dir>
 ```

-You can also map directories on your host into the container.
-By using the syntax `VOL=pathOnHost:pathInContainer` .
+You can also map directories on your host into the container, by using the syntax `VOL=pathOnHost:pathInContainer` .
 For example,

 ```
 make VOL=$PWD/archive/oldStuff:/home/gm2/oldStuff dev-shell
 ```

-You can load volumes from other containers (created by default or with `VOL=` into your new container with the `VOLS_FROM` option.
+You can load volumes from other containers (created by default or with `VOL=`) into your new container with the `VOLS_FROM` option.
 Specify existing container names separated by spaces.
 For example,

 ```
 make VOLS_FROM=old_container dev-shell